coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 or just wait until some time later in the round and act then, thus fixing your new initiative count at that point.

-You never get back the time you spend waiting to see what's going to happen.
-You can't, however, interrupt anyone else's action (as you can with a readied action).
+You never get back the time you spend waiting to see what’s going to happen.
+You can’t, however, interrupt anyone else’s action (as you can with a readied action).

 **Initiative Consequences of Delaying:** Your initiative result becomes the count on which you took the delayed action.
-If you come to your next action and have not yet performed an action, you don't get to take a delayed action (though you can delay again).
+If you come to your next action and have not yet performed an action, you don’t get to take a delayed action (though you can delay again).

 If you take a delayed action in the next round, before your regular turn